 To that end, I decided last June that I would grow my own tomatoes.
 My backyard is small, but there’s a sizable patio.
 And so, along with pots of marigolds, daisies and basil, I added a Big Boy tomato vine.
 I decided, rather than start from seed, to adopt a foot-high plant from Home Depot.

 (More: Seasonal Eating: Why My Perfect Tomato Wasn't Perfect)

 I was determined to be a good farmer.
 I potted my vine in organic, nutrient-rich soil.
 I bought a wire cone to stake it — a yellow one, just because I like the color.
 I dutifully watered it every day during this hot, rainless summer.

 By mid-August my plant was tall and leafy.
 Baby green tomatoes hung on its vines like ornaments.
 I told all my friends not to make plans for Labor Day.
 I was going to have a cookout on my patio.
 There would be tomatoes for all.
 Farmer John’s juicy homegrown Big Boys!

 Turns out, though, I wasn’t such a good farmer after all.
-The week before Labor Day, my tomatoes had turned red, as they're supposed to.
+Last week, my tomatoes had turned red, as they're supposed to.
 But when I inspected them up close, they had deep cracks in their skin, like the lines in Clint Eastwood’s face.
 Their undersides were brown and squishy.